-Anna Morgan-Mullane, LCSW is the Vice President of Mental Health Services at Children of Promise, NYC.
-Anna oversaw the successful establishment of an article 31 mental health clinic, and has developed clinical practice and policy guidelines.
-With nearly 250 children enrolling the clinic each year, Anna has helped to establish a evidence informed treatment that is at the forefront of trauma-informed clinical practices for children of incarcerated parents.
-With over a decade of clinical practice, Ms. Morgan-Mullane’s work explores the intersection of clinical social work, social policy, and criminal justice.
-She is currently a doctoral candidate at the NYU Silver School of Social Work where her current research explores the intergenerational effects of incarceration, the unique psychological factors experienced by children of incarcerated parents, and the causes and effects of mass incarceration.
-Anna will be presenting this research at the NASW-NYC Third Annual CE Conference.
-Ms. Morgan-Mullane received her MSW from Fordham University.
+Anna Morgan-Mullane, LCSW-R serves as Vice President of Mental Health Services for Children of Promise, NYC (CPNYC).
+Ms. Morgan-Mullane conducts an extensive training program for MSW interns, licensed social workers, psychiatrists, and art therapists onsite of CPNCY and oversaw the establishment of the first Article 31 mental health clinic that services children and adolescents annually impacted by parental incarceration.
+Ms. Morgan-Mullane has also developed clinical policies and practice guidelines and launched an evidence-based treatment models that are at the forefront of trauma-informed clinical practices for children of incarcerated parents.
+Ms. Morgan-Mullane’s work explores the intersection of clinical social work, social policy, and criminal justice.
+She is currently a doctoral candidate at the NYU Silver School of Social Work where her present research was published in the Clinical Social Work Journal which focuses on the intergenerational effects of incarceration, the unique psychological factors experienced by children of incarcerated parents, and the causes and effects of mass incarceration.
+Anna is an adjunct professor in the NYU Silver School of Social Work where she teaches a course she developed on the intersectionality of criminal justice reform and mental health implications for those impacted by mass incarceration.
+Anna recently presented her research at the Global Prison Conference in South Africa at the University of Johannesburg.

 Kathi graduated from NYU’s School of Social Work with her PhD in May of 2012.
 Currently she is the Administrative Director of Geriatric & Palliative Care Services at South Nassau Communities Hospital in Oceanside, NY.
 Concurrently over the past 5.5 years she has been an active provider for Talkspace Online Therapy-Licensed eCounseling, has taught as an adjunct professor at Adelphi University School of Social Work, and is a member of the Molloy College Palliative Care Conference Planning Committee as well as a workshop presenter.
 In 2014 her doctoral research was published in the Journal of Psychosocial Oncology, Preferences for Cancer Support Group Topics and Group Satisfaction Among Patients and Caregivers.